RS485 Wiring, Communication, and Differences with RS232

 RS485 System Basics

 Beyond the hardware connection, setting up a data protocol is key for smooth communication between devices.
-This protocol helps the receiving end understand incoming data.
+This protocol helps the receiver understand the data that comes in.
 For RS485 communication, Modbus is the most widely used protocol.

 Wiring RS485 and Analog Sensors